 Industry Analysis of GC0117 impacts

 As a result of Workgroup discussion, it was agreed that there was a requirement for a CBA (Cost Benefit Analysis) to progress this modification prior to submission to the Authority.
-Alongside the CBA, it was agreed by the workgroup that ESO would complete an Industry Impact Cost Assessment to identify the potential additional obligations and costs a Generator would be bound by as a result of the Original Proposal.
+Alongside the CBA which was published in April 2023 (Annex 19), it was agreed by the Workgroup that ESO would also complete an industry impact cost assessment (Annex 20) to identify the potential additional obligations and costs other parties would be bound by as a result of the Original Proposal.
+Following the CBA, the ESO also undertook additional analysis in July 2023 to illustrate by case studies the requirement for controllability of Generators in the Balancing Mechanism (Annex 22) to reinforce the analysis competed as part of the original CBA, and a Qualitative Assessment of GC0117 impacts of WACGM1 in August 2023 (Annex 23).
+At the Workgroup on 04 October 2023 DNO workgroup representatives raised concerns about the practical implementation of the ‘control’ aspects of the original proposal including the:

+Connection process for generators and the implications for queue management

+Technical implications including the primacy rules relating to instructions from DNOs and the ESO

+Operational implications associated with the ESO issuing BM instructions to >10MW Power Stations.

+Further details are included as (Annex 24).

 Cost Benefit Analysis